 5. Add 15g of Mosaic and 15g Galaxy hops and simmer for 10 mins.

-6. Pour the Amber ale tin into the fermenter and contents of the saucepan and stir well.
+6. Pour the pale ale tin into the fermenter and contents of the saucepan and stir well.

 7. Top up to 23L with chilled and tap water to reach a starting temperature of 20-24°C, stirring vigorously to aerate the wort.